rapid7/metasploit-framework/docs/metasploit-framework.wiki/Attacking-ADCS-ESC-Vulnerabilities.md

 	ESC3{{ESC3}} -- Via PKINIT --> pkinit{Authenticate to Kerberos}
 ```
 # How To Set Up An ESC Target
-## Installing ADCS
+## Installing AD CS
-- [ ] Install ADCS on either a new or existing domain controller
+- [ ] Install AD CS on either a new or existing domain controller
     - [ ] Open the Server Manager
     - [ ] Select Add roles and features
     - [ ] Select "Active Directory Certificate Services" under the "Server Roles" section